-You can use baking soda as well, but in smaller amounts and only if you are adding acidic ingredients into your recipe.
+You can use baking soda as well, but in smaller amounts and only if you are adding acidic ingredients to your recipe.
 This could be lemon juice, applesauce, buttermilk, or vinegar.
-Only then will baking soda cause a chemical reaction.
+Only then will baking soda cause a chemical reaction?

 Here are some commonly asked questions about brownie mix and cakes.
 I’ve answered them for you below.

 Brownies become cakier if baking powder is added to the recipe.
 This chemical leavener will create air bubbles in the batter which will result in more expansion in volume and a cakier texture.

 Can you bake 2 brownie mixes in one pan?

 You want to fill your brownie pan to about ⅔ the way full to allow some space for expansion.
 You can bake two brownie mixes in one 9*13 inch pan.

 High-fat content and the density of eggs help make brownies fudgy.
 The lack of those ingredients and the addition of a leavening agent make brownies cakier.

 What happens if I add an extra egg to the brownie mix?